awarrier99/Donatrix/app/src/main/java/edu/gatech/donatrix/READ_ME_2.md

         - The Welcome activity has options to login or register
         - The login activity has an email field, password field, login button, cancel button, and maybe a register button
-        - The methods for navigating between the activities are in the Navigation interface which every activity should implement
+        - The methods for navigating between the activities are in the Navigation class which every activity should implement
         - Activities access data through MainDataAccess.
-MainDataAccess uses the HerokuAPI interface to build methods such as login and register.
+MainDataAccess uses the HerokuAPI class to build methods such as login and register.
 MainDataAccess handles the logic.
-HerokuAPI interface handles the API requests (These two can be found under controller/dataAccess)
+HerokuAPI class handles the API requests (These two can be found under controller/dataAccess)
-        - If an activity needs to handle an Exception, use the display Exception from the Display interface.
+        - If an activity needs to handle an Exception, use the display Exception from the Display class.
 Do not hardcode toast in the activities.

 M6 -------------
     DisplayingLocationData
         - Implement the Location Object found under model/location
-        - With an understanding of how the model works in M4/M5 you should be able to implement the location methods in the dataAccess interfaces and create an activity that is designed similiarly to the three previous ones
+        - With an understanding of how the model works in M4/M5 you should be able to implement the location methods in the dataAccess classes and create an activity that is designed similiarly to the three previous ones
         - See M6 desc. online for full implementation